 Our compassionate team of medical professionals will sit down with you and your child to perform a detailed physical examination to determine your child’s diagnosis.
 Your physician will often order an x-ray exam.
 After careful interpretation of your X-ray and your physical exam, your physician will discuss a treatment plan with you and your child.
 If your child needs surgery or casting, we can schedule you for that day or the very next morning.
 There’s no sitting in waiting rooms.
 We make sure you are seen right away.

 Call 214-556-0590 to make an appointment.

-Fracture services for children from birth through adolescence at three convenient locations: Dallas, Frisco and McKinney.
+Comprehensive services for children from birth through adolescence at four convenient locations: